 The city of LaMoure is proud of this stately landmark that dominates the beautiful view of the valley as one approaches from the north, east, south, or west.

 LaMoure County Memorial Park

 Located 5 miles north of Grand Rapids, nestled in the James River Valley, you will find the LaMoure County Memorial Park.
 The Park features many attractions, including being the home of the LaMoure County Summer Musical Theater.
-In addition, you can enjoy the county museum, camping and picnicing facilities, playground area, tennis cours, and ball diamonds.
+In addition, you can enjoy the county museum, camping and picnicing facilities, playground area, tennis courts, and ball diamonds.
 Neighboring the park you will find one of the best 9-hole golf courses in the area.
 The park is open May 15 - September 15 with gates open from 7:00AM-10:00PM (or 1 hour after the Summer Musical theater performance)

 LaMoure County Museum

 The LaMoure County Museum is a historical building purchased in 1981 to house and display the memorabilia and historical artifacts of this area.
 Items have been donated by local and other interested people.